electron/electron/docs/development/upgrading-chromium.md

   $ git clone git@github.com:electron/libchromiumcontent.git
   $ cd libchromiumcontent
   $ ./script/bootstrap -v```
-2. Find the new beta/stable Chromium version from [OmahaProxy](https://omahaproxy.appspot.com/).
+2. Update the Chromium snapshot
+  - Choose a version number from [OmahaProxy](https://omahaproxy.appspot.com/) and update the `VERSION` file with it
+    - This can be done manually by visiting OmahaProxy in a browser, or automatically:
+    - One-liner for the latest stable mac version: `curl -so- https://omahaproxy.appspot.com/mac > VERSION`
+    - One-liner for the latest win64 beta version: `curl -so- https://omahaproxy.appspot.com/all | grep "win64,beta" | awk -F, 'NR==1{print $3}' > VERSION`
-3. Put it into the `libchromiumcontent/VERSION` file, then run `$ ./script/update`
+  - run `$ ./script/update`
+    - Time to brew some tea -- this may run for 30m or more.
     - It will probably fail applying patches.
-4. Fix `*.patch` files in the `/patches` and `/patches-mas` folders.
+3. Fix `*.patch` files in the `/patches` and `/patches-mas` folders.
-5. (Optional) Run a separate script to apply patches (`script/update` uses it internally):
+4. (Optional) Run a separate script to apply patches (`script/update` uses it internally):
   - `$ ./script/apply-patches`
   - There is also another script `/script/patch.py` that could be more useful
     - Check `--help` to learn how it works with `$ ./script/patch.py -h`
-6. Run the build when all patches can be applied without errors
+5. Run the build when all patches can be applied without errors
   - `$ ./script/build`
   - If some patches are no longer compatible with the Chromium code, fix compilation errors.
-7. When build succeeds, create a `dist` for Electron
+6. When build succeeds, create a `dist` for Electron
   - `$ ./script/create-dist  --no_zip`
     - It will create `dist/main` folder in the root of the libcc repo
       - You will need it to build Electron.
-8. (Optional) Update script contents if there are errors resultant of some files being removed or renamed. (`--no_zip` prevents script from create `dist` archives, you don't need them.)
+7. (Optional) Update script contents if there are errors resultant of some files being removed or renamed. (`--no_zip` prevents script from create `dist` archives, you don't need them.)

 ## Update Electron Code